Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Ablation Studies

-\textbf{Perpendicularity.} To analyze the effect of the perpendicularity constraint, Fig.~\ref{fig:perp} shows the distribution of the average inner angle between a prototype's direction and the direction of each other prototype.
-Ideally, we aim at producing as perpendicular prototypes as possible, in order to reduce the overlap of different semantic classes over feature channels (\ie, cross-talk).
-The red dashed line at $90$ degrees shows the target value for perpendicularity, which is also the upper bound for the angle, as our feature vectors have all non-negative coordinates.
+\textbf{Perpendicularity} is analyzed in Fig.~\ref{fig:perp} where we display the average angular distance between each prototypes and all the remaining ones.
+Our goal is to achieve prototype perpendicularity, such that we minimize the the overlap (\ie, cross-talk) among distinct semantic categories over feature activations.
+By the red dashed line we highlight the upper bound to the angular distance, which is set to $90$ degrees since we assume feature vectors to have non-negative entries.
 From the figure, it emerges clearly that LSR-based approaches increase the inter-prototypical angle and that LSR$^+$ makes prototypes even more orthogonal with an improvement of more than $2$ degrees on average.

-\textbf{Norm Alignment.} We analyze the effect of the norm alignment constraint in Fig.~\ref{fig:entropy}, where we show the mean channel entropy for each class.
+\textbf{Norm Alignment} is analyzed in Fig.~\ref{fig:entropy}, where we show the mean channel entropy for each class.
 We observe that the entropy corresponding to feature vectors produced by LSR$^{+}$ is significantly reduced, meaning that features are characterized by more relevant peaks and fewer poorly-activated channels.